Moose - In the Field

 Carcass Tags

-Be sure to sign and detach your carcass tag from your hunting license directly after you harvest your animal, and make sure you attach it properly.
-The carcass tag should be attached to the carcass (not to detached hides, horns or antlers carried separately) immediately prior to and during transportation in any vehicle, or while in camp or at a residence or other place of storage.
+Be sure to sign and detach your carcass tag from your hunting license immediately after harvesting your animal.
+Carefully cut notches around the sides of the carcass tag to indicate the date of harvest and the sex of the animal.
+The carcass tag should be attached to the carcass (not to detached head or hide carried separately) immediately prior to and during transportation in any vehicle, or while in camp or at a residence or other place of storage.
 Tags must stay on until meat is processed and remain with meat until consumed.
 It is illegal to sign the tag before harvesting an animal.

 Do not remove any parts of a license except the carcass tag only after harvest.
 Doing so voids the license and you must buy a duplicate.
 The upper part of the license must be kept by whoever harvested the animal.